Augustcode99/cssbattle.dev-pilot-battle/README.md

-Below are images to the challenges I've managed to recreate with 100% accuracy.
+Below are images to the challenges I've managed to recreate with 100% accuracy using html and css only.

 ![](images/001.png)
 ![](images/002.png)